newnoiseworks/spacediablo/Notes/approach.md

 - Promote as much replayability and reuse of existing content, e.g.:
   - Incentivize players to replay certain areas for leveling new characters / weapons etc e.g. Warframe
+    - Should never have to feel like they're "starting over" as much as "leveling something else up"
+    - Building an "x team" of sorts as a play through as opposed to focusing on a single build is an idea here as well
   - DRY code approaches
-  - Systems that require fewer model changes / code changes e.g.:
+  - Systems that require fewer character model changes / code changes e.g.:
-    - NO ARMOR - no items whose existence would require entire model updates to accomodate for visuals of armor etc etc
+    - NO ARMOR - no items whose existence would require entire character model updates to accomodate for visuals of armor etc etc
       - not only to reduce having to re-create models for the sake of items, but also to later sell models
       - presents a challenge with the loot reward system
   - This is an incomplete list